 Survey responses and the industry review strongly indicated the importance of establishing the agenda for beyond compliance in contract documentation.
 The nature of the construction industry (and the legal system supporting it) is compliance or non-compliance.
 Incorporating compliance metrics and incentives (financial or otherwise) in contractual documentation can also help to normalise expectations of beyond compliance outcomes.
-There is opportunity to define this better during the impact assessment phase.
+There is opportunity to establish the foundation for this during the impact assessment phase.

-There is also potential for proponents to drive competition and improve performance across industry.
-The potential for collaborative performance assurance frameworks to drive change in the construction industry, can be realised, as demonstrated through the Crossrail performance assurance framework, and embraced through the contractor's signing up to Greenline, a sustainable supplier accreditation scheme (Paris et al, 2017).
+There is also potential for proponents to utilise competition to improve performance across industry.
+There is potential for collaborative performance assurance frameworks to drive change, as demonstrated through the Crossrail performance assurance framework, and embraced through the contractor's signing up to Greenline, a sustainable supplier accreditation scheme (Paris et al, 2017).
 Defining the proponent's commitment to beyond compliance outcomes at the impact assessment phase can help inform the development of sustainability assurance or performance assurance programs for delivery.